albert97/Snippet_Tech/work.md

     image:
       src: /assets/img/work/Cancun.JPG
       alt: sand
-    description:  I am interested in numerial methods for hyperbolic PDEs.
-I investigated the techniques of Riemann ghost fluid method in solving the compressible multimaterial unsteady Euler equations.
-I used MUSCL-Hancock with Super-bee slop limiter and HLLC as the approximate Riemann problem solver.
-I am also interested in robust methods for material interface modelling such as level set methods.
+    description:  I am interested in numerial methods for PDEs.
+I have developed numerical schemes to improve accruary and robustness of existing finite volume methods such as HLLC with MUSCL-Hancock and Flux Limited Centered (FLIC) TVD Schemes.
+I am also interested in material interface modelling using level-set methods.

   - title: SCIENTIFIC COMPUTING
     image: